Powered by AppSignal & Oban Pro

 Methodology:

-• From VehiclePositions, get all timestamps (truncated to minute) at which a vehicle actually departed a stop.[^1]
+• From VehiclePositions, get all timestamps (truncated to minute) at which a vehicle actually departed a terminal.[^1]

-• From TripUpdates, get all timestamps (truncated to minute) at which a vehicle was predicted to depart a stop.[^2]
+• From TripUpdates, get all timestamps (truncated to minute) at which a vehicle was predicted to depart a terminal.[^2]

-[^1]: There is no “departing stop” vehicle status, so we look for events where the vehicle is “INTRANSIT_TO” or “INCOMING_AT” the stop _after the target stop. [^2]: This is the set of all times at which a vehicle was predicted to depart a stop.
-If at any moment, even just for a minute, a vehicle was predicted to depart stop S at time T, then that {time, stop} pair is added to the set.
+[^1]: There is no “departing stop” vehicle status, so we look for events where the vehicle is “INTRANSIT_TO” or “INCOMING_AT” the stop _after the terminal.
+E.g. INCOMINGAT Green Street from Forest Hills. [^2]: This is the set of _all times at which a vehicle was predicted to depart a terminal.
+If at any moment, even just for a minute, a vehicle was predicted to depart terminal S at time T, then that {time, terminal} pair is added to the set.

 table =